lealmilton/machado_gpt/README.md

 ### Model Training:

-From your terminal, aftere activating the environment, just run:
+From your terminal, after activating the environment, just run:

 ```bash
 python train.py